akoenig/codegrabber/README.md

 You can register as much hooks as you want.
 All of them will be executed in a sequential order.

 Easy, eh?
-Every hook will be run `after` the source file has been loaded into the respective HTML element which will also be passed to the `run` function.
+Every hook will be run `after` the source file has been loaded into the respective HTML element.
+This element will also be passed to the `run` function in the case you want to interact with it in some way.

 ### Available Hooks